renceInbox/nyx/README.md

 See docs/testing.md for patterns and examples.

 Contributing
-See docs/contributing.md.
+See CONTRIBUTING.md.
 Issues and PRs are welcome.
 Please follow the code style and testing guidelines.

 License
-No license has been selected yet.
-If you intend to reuse or contribute, please open an issue to discuss licensing (e.g., MIT, Apache-2.0).
-The maintainer may add a LICENSE file in a future update.
+This project is licensed under the PolyForm Noncommercial License 1.0.0.
+You may use, copy, and modify the software for noncommercial purposes.
+Commercial use requires a separate commercial license.
+See the LICENSE file for details or open an issue to discuss commercial licensing.